spatil62/Cluster-File-Processing-and-Data-Management/final/Readme.md

 This part you will read the datasets you created back into your PySpark application and create schemas where necessary.

 * Create a single PySpark application
-  * Name: `XYZ-minio-read.py`
 * Read your partitioned csv into a DataFrame named: `csvdf`
-  * Create a schema based on the sample given in blackboard
 * Show the first 10 records and print the schema
 * Read your partitioned csv into a DataFrame named: `jsondf`
-  * Create a schema based on the sample given in Blackboard
 * Show the first 10 records and print the schema
 * Read your partitioned csv into a DataFrame named: `parquetdf`
   * Show the first 10 records and print the schema